makuachteny/Higher_level_programming/python-everything_is_object/README.md

-File 2-answer.txt writes following code, do a and b point to the same object?
+File 3-answer.txt writes the following code, do a and b point to the same object?
 Answer with Yes or No